Carparachne

 • R.F.
 Lawrence described this genus for the first time in the year 1962.

-• The Golden wheel spider (Carparachne aureoflava) uses a cartwheeling motion while moving about in the hot and sandy regions where they dwell.
+• The Golden wheel spider (Carparachne aureoflava) uses a cartwheeling motion while moving about in the hot and sandy regions where it dwells.